Waste-Moon-Games/PoC_Idle/README.md

 # PoC Idle
 ## Description
 Little web/mobile game with idle and click mechanics.
 And also with a modular system for improving game mechanics.
+Game including MVVM+R3 modular architecture.
 ## Controlls
-Just clicks, no more things.
+Just clicks and upgrades, no more things.